-Traffic Control and Protection, Standard 701446 shall be used when at any time, any vehicle, equipment, workers encroach on two lanes when working over FAI-55/74.
-This work should be done at night from 9:00 pm to 6:00 am.
+Traffic Control and Protection, Standard 701446 shall be used for set-up, removal of Traffic Control and Protection (Special) and when at any time, any vehicle, equipment, workers encroach on two lanes when working over FAI-55/74.
+Use of 701446 shall be done at non-peak hours and coordinated with the engineer and traffic control supervisor.
 Outside lane closures can be left in place if needed.
 This standard shall be used in combination with Traffic Control and Protection Standard 701400.